US$2.5 trillion. Every year.

-We welcome the recommendations made to the panel on transparency of asset and beneficial ownership information published this week.
+We endorse the recommendations made to the panel on transparency of asset and beneficial ownership information that were published this week.
 This highlights crucial loopholes in legal frameworks that impede transparency, demonstrates the need for beneficial ownership registers in all countries, and proposes progressive financing mechanisms for their establishment.

 We strongly urge the FACTI panel to act as a convener to advance the debate around secrecy and anonymity, while strengthening the work of existing organisations and frameworks, and filling a gap in global infrastructure.

 The establishment of a global asset registry, a database of companies, properties, valuable goods and other assets – along with a list of their real owners – would go a long way in fighting corruption, tax evasion and dirty money.